Balance Administration

 Payment Date

 The calendar date the payment was made by the payer.
-Format: DD-MM-YYYY
+Format: DD-MM-YYYY.

 Accounting Date